Welcome to The Netherlands

 What makes Amsterdam so attractive is the 17th century historical atmosphere combined with the mentality of a modern metropolis creating a friendly and relaxed environment.
-The small scale of the buildings and the intimacy of the streets, canals and squares create an atmosphere that visitors find unique.
+The small scale of the buildings Are you planning on organising a business trip to Amsterdam or the Netherlands?
+Then look no further!
+Our beautiful city and the rest of our country have all the elements to make your visit more than memorable.
+There is a large variety of interesting and exciting tours and activities which you can take part in, and the city will never cease to amaze you.
+Due to the country’s small size, all possibilities are within reach. the streets, canals and squares create an atmosphere that visitors find unique.

 The city has the highest museum density in the world and is home to cultural highlights, such as the Van Gogh Museum, Anne Frank House, Hermitage Amsterdam and the Rijksmuseum with Rembrandt’s world-famous Nightwatch.
 Other well known places of interest in Amsterdam are the Palace on the Dam, the Artis Zoo, Jewish Historical Museum and the Rembrandt House.